Employee Travel Expense and Reimbursement

 - KCTCS Office of Procurement to Payment Services will make the final approval to the non-employee expense claim for reimbursement and enter it into PeopleSoft.

-- The payment for the reimbursement will be in the form of a check mailed directly to the payee's address listed on the travel expense form in the weekly pay cycle.
+- For any non-employee that does not have direct deposit established with KCTCS, a check will be mailed directly to the payee’s address listed on the travel expense form in the weekly payment cycle.